asynkron/protoactor-go/README.md

 The Go implementation is still in beta, there are users using GAM for Go in production already.
 But be aware that the API might change over time until 1.0.

-The C# implementation is fresh out of the bakery, thus unstable and in alpha version.

-## Sourcecode
+## Sourcecode - Go
+This is the Go repository for Proto Actor.

 The C# implementation can be found here [https://github.com/AsynkronIT/protoactor-dotnet](https://github.com/AsynkronIT/protoactor-dotnet)

-And the Go implementation here [https://github.com/AsynkronIT/protoactor-go](https://github.com/AsynkronIT/protoactor-go)

 ## Design principles: